-Whenever I am going to work on some deep, complex issues that needs me to check sheets over sheets of spreadsheets and need to add formulas all of the place, I will put on the headphones and put my favourite collection of music so that I can focus.
+Whenever I am going to work on some deep, complex issues that need me to check sheets over sheets of spreadsheets and need to add formulas all of the place, I will put on the headphones and put my favourite collection of music so that I can focus.

-Science proven that music improves productivity, quality of work, reduces stress, etc. It is a known fact backed by real results.
+Science has proven that music improves productivity, quality of work, reduces stress, etc. It is a known fact backed by real results.

 A more recent study tracked 56 software engineers as they worked either in silence or while listening to different types of music.
 It found an increase in both mood and quality of work while listening to music.

 In other words, music made these programmers happier (like the original Mozart Effect) but also increased the quality of their work.

 When you listen to music you enjoy, the brain releases the neurotransmitter dopamine, which makes you feel good, and reduces stress and anxiety.

 At the end of the study, the researchers discovered that the patients who listened to music experienced less anxiety and lower cortisol levels than patients who took anti-anxiety drugs.